la2050/archive/_projects/2016/taking-boxcar-muse-from-pop-up-to-permanent-making-space-for-la-women-to-create-connect-and-learn.md

   We believe Los Angeles, and the world, will be a safer and even more magnificent place when women are continuously engaged in the joy of exercising their genius.
-project_image_2: 2216202144741-team91.jpg
-empty_column_1: ''
 organization_name: boxcar+muse
 organization_website: boxcarmuse.com
-organization_name_2: boxcar+muse
-organization_activity: >-
-  boxcar+muse is an indulgent and imaginative play and work space, a connector of diverse women, and a platform for fun and meaningful experiences.
-ein: ''

 ---